Amanda Peet: Roles in television (2011–2020)

 In 2012, Peet headlined the television series Bent, as a recently divorced lawyer.
 She was drawn to the writing, stating: "I thought it was a good repartee.
 I love a good romantic comedy, and I love a repressed woman who needs to get laid."
 However, Bent was canceled after only six episodes.
 Peet had a recurring role as Capt.
 Laura Hellinger in seven episodes of the fourth season of The Good Wife (2012–13).
 In 2013, she made her playwriting debut with The Commons of Pensacola, starring Blythe Danner and Sarah Jessica Parker, and appeared in the film Identity Thief, as the wife of a man whose identity is stolen by a woman, the little-seen comedy Trust Me, as the neighbor of a former child star, and the well received dramedy The Way, Way Back, as one half of a married couple.

 From 2015 to 2016, Peet played Tina Morris on the HBO series Togetherness, which focused on the lives of two couples living under the same roof.
 The show—which was created, written and directed by the Duplass brothers—ran for two seasons, and was praised for its intimate storytelling and the performances of its cast.
-IndieWire called it "the upbeat comedy HBO needs right now", and noted that while Lynskey is "the true standout", Peet "won't be short of fans".
+IndieWire called it "the upbeat comedy HBO needs right now", and noted that while Melanie Lynskey is "the true standout", Peet "won't be short of fans".
 From 2016 to 2020, Peet appeared in Brockmire, as the owner of a Minor League Baseball team.

 Writing and producing (2021–present)

 In 2021, Netflix released The Chair, a six-episode comedic dramatic series written by Peet and produced by her, alongside David Benioff and D. B. Weiss.
-In 2025, Peet starred in and produced Fantasy Life directed by Matthew Shear, and began co-starring in the Apple TV+ drama series Your Friends and Neighbors alongside Jon Hamm and Olivia Munn.
+In 2025, Peet starred in and produced Fantasy Life directed by Matthew Shear.
+The jury at South by Southwest awarded Peet the Narrative Feature Competition Special Jury Award for Performance for her role.
+Since 2025, she has co-starred in the Apple TV+ drama series Your Friends and Neighbors alongside Jon Hamm and Olivia Munn.